Hetty Goldman: Biography

 Hetty Goldman was born on December 19, 1881, in New York City.
 She was a member of the Goldman–Sachs banking family.
 Her father was Julius Goldman, a lawyer, her mother was Sarah (Adler) Goldman, a homemaker.

 Goldman graduated in 1903 from Bryn Mawr College, where she took a double major in English and Greek.
 She went on to study archaeology at Radcliffe College, where she was the first woman to hold the Charles Eliot Norton Fellowship from Harvard in order to study at the American School of Classical Studies at Athens.
 She received her PhD in 1916, having written a thesis entitled The Terracottas from the Necropolis of Halae.

-Goldman was the first woman to be appointed to the Institute for Advanced Study in 1936.
+In 1936, Goldman was the first woman to be appointed to the Institute for Advanced Study as a professor.
 She retired in 1947.

 Goldman was elected a Fellow of the American Academy of Arts and Sciences in 1950.
 In 1966, the Archaeological Institute of America awarded her the Gold Medal Award for Distinguished Archaeological Achievement.

 Goldman died May 4, 1972, in Princeton, New Jersey.